xyzhang30/Game_Engine_and_Authoring_Env/doc/plan/BACKLOG.md

     * Using the setOnMouseEntered event, trigger additional info pop-up window when mouse hovers over a game option
     * Additional info will include game author, rules, difficulty, etc.
     * Using setOnMouseExited event, close pop up when mouse exits game option

+### Kevin Uses Cases
+1. How does a user load a game?
+   - Clicking on the play game button from splash screen pulls up a window with a list of existing games as seen in the directory.
+The user can select one to construct a game window with.
+2. What if the user tries to click on the ball in a game that only uses WASD?
+   - The input is caught by the Game Window manager, and passed into the control scheme class to map to a backend command.
+If no such command exists, it defaults to null and nothing even goes to backend.
+3. What if the user tries to author a game with a ball clipped into a wall?
+   - The ball will be displayed clipped into the wall because the ball will be inside the wall on the model side.
+It may be dislodged with a great enough velocity, though.
+4. How does the author specify when a ball is destroyed?
+   - In the authoring environment, the author can select a number of events to occur whenever a specific collision occurs.
+In the case of a ball hitting a hole of some sort, the author might add the "increase score by one" event as well as the "disable ball" event.
+5. What happens when the ball stops moving?
+   - A check for stagnancy occurs at every update call, at which point various user conditions are checked and the game progresses according to any passing conditions.
+6. The user clicks a button while the game is receiving mouse click input.
+   - The mouse click is ignored from the game's perspective and is only received by the buttons.
+Game input is area locked, so the mouse must be within frame for mouse input to count.